lonelydomino/chat-app/README.md

 If you encounter any issues:

 1. Check the console for error messages
-2. Ensure MongoDB and Redis are running
+2. Ensure MongoDB is running
 3. Verify all environment variables are set correctly
 4. Check the browser console for client-side errors